 Alongside the double Radeon Fury we have seen for a moment in the past, it turns out that even the competitor NVIDIA There is a plan to launch its own double flag card.
 The ultimate performance test of the current generation?

-On the part of AMD We don't have too many surprises - the chip developer offered us a glimpse of a pair of up-to-date Fiji cores even when they first unveiled them in June 2015, when the product in question (Radeon Fury X2?)
-Is going to offer very compact dimensions over other dual cards thanks to HBM memories sitting together With the core itself and save lots of space on the printed circuit.
-The latest reports predict a formal launch over the last two months of 2015, with a pair of full Fiji cores, a carrier envelope that stands at just under 400 watts and performance approaching 17TFLOPS - meaning 17 trillion (billion) floating point operations every second.
+On the part of AMD We do not have too many surprises - the chip developer offered us a glimpse of a card with the latest pair of Fiji cores back when it first unveiled them in June 2015, when the product in question (Radeon Fury X2?)
+Will offer very compact dimensions compared to other dual cards, thanks to HBM memories With the core itself and save a lot of space on top of the printed circuit.
+The latest reports predict an official launch over the last two months of 2015, with a pair of full Fiji cores, a power shell that will stand at just under 400 watts and performance that will peak at 17 TFLOPS - i.e. 17 trillion (billion) floating point operations per second.